jkornelsen/team_progress/README.md

-# Team Progress &mdash; ttRPG + incremental
+# Team Progress: incremental + TTRPG
 ----

-So, you can make stuff as well as fight and explore.
+Produce, interact, and explore&mdash;modelling a wide variety of ideas.
-Like in tabletop RPGs,
-the driving forces are narrative and imagination along with chance.
+Like in tabletop RPGs, the driving forces are storytelling and chance.

 A good place to start is the pre-built scenario "Bacon for Dinner."

-Setup is often part of playing rather than separate.
+The setup section is often considered part of playing.
-For example, as the group enters a town, talk about what could be there and set it up accordingly.
-And if you know what a value should be but there isn't any clear way to do it, go to settings and force the change.
+For example, if you know what a value ought to be but there isn't any clear way to do it, go to settings and force the change, then describe what happened.

-Results are subject to interpretation by the Gamemaster.
-Communicate the narrative remotely using a chat app such as Discord.
-For solo RPGs, a text document works well.
+For solo RPGs, it helps to track the narrative in a text document rather than only looking at what is displayed.

 The flexible, multiplayer design requires more on the server side than normal idlers.